Explore This Program

 - Secretary/treasurer of the Obesity Medicine Association

-- President elect for the American Society for Metabolic and Bariatric Surgery (ASMBS)
+- President of the American Society for Metabolic and Bariatric Surgery (ASMBS)

-- President of Integrated Health for the ASMBS
+- Immediate Past President of Integrated Health for the ASMBS

 National Leaders in Weight Loss Surgery